 When a data packet is sent by an IoT device to a specific hotspot the unique blockchain ID is used by the Hotspot to verify where the device comes from and where its data should be forwarded.
 Hotspots then sends a preview of the data packet to the destination data center.
 To receive the full packet the destination datacenter must send a data credit payment to the Hotspot, which then will forward the full data packet.

 This payment protocol makes Helium different from other LoRaWANs.
 Without it, devices would be able to exchange their data over the network for free.
-The unique cryptocurrency payment system means that Helium Hotspot owners are incentivised to provide and expand the LongFi coverage that the Helium network relies on.
-Helium is the only
+The unique cryptocurrency payment system means that Helium Hotspot owners are incentivized to provide and expand the LongFi coverage that the Helium network relies on.

 Unlike other wireless networking protocols, LongFi does not require a specific data packet size for transmission.
 The combination of LongFi and Helium blockchain also provides a cryptographic time and location record that is immutable and highly valuable for correlating logged data and has a range of specific applications including logging delivery of items, geolocation of devices and tracking of meteorological data.
 Helium is actively encouraging developers to use LongFi to develop novel commercial applications that can be run on The Helium Network and are due to release a LongFi SDK.